UhGoomba/OpenGL-Renderer/README.md

 # MP-APS (Goomba's Modern Version)
 ## Dependencies
-The project files are generated using [Premake](https://premake.github.io/) Intended to be built with makefiles
+The project files are generated using [Premake](https://premake.github.io/) and are intended to be built with makefiles
 ### Generation Dependencies
 - GNU Make: [Windows Installer (Also add to path)](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe), or make for your linux distro
-- CPP Compiler (Probably g++, [windows guide](https://www.youtube.com/watch?v=oC69vlWofJQ)) Run the .bat (windows) or sh (linux) file to generate makefiles.
+- CPP Compiler (Probably g++, [windows guide](https://www.youtube.com/watch?v=oC69vlWofJQ))

+Run the .bat (windows) or sh (linux) file to generate makefiles.
 Use the "make" command to build.